 - (a) Commencement of Mediation by Stipulated Request for Mediation.
 If there is a disagreement between the parents concerning custody or parenting time at any stage of a domestic relations proceeding, both parents and their attorneys may sign and file with the court a stipulated request for mediation.
-A mediator will be available to the parents in accordance with these rules or the parents may agree and stipulate to an independent mediator in their stipulated request for the mediator will be paid by the parties choose an independent mediator the costs for the mediator will be paid by the parties jointly. - (b) Commencement of Mediation by Request for Mediation by One Parent.
+A mediator will be available to the parents in accordance with these rules or the parents may agree and stipulate to an independent mediator in their stipulated request for the mediator.
+If the parties choose an independent mediator the costs for the mediator will be paid by the parties jointly. - (b) Commencement of Mediation by Request for Mediation by One Parent.
 If there is a disagreement between the parents concerning custody, visitation, or parenting time at any stage of a domestic relations proceeding, either parent seeking to resolve the matter may file with the court and serve upon the other parent or his or her attorney a request for mediation. - (c) Commencement of Mediation when Custody or Non-custodial Parent Parenting Time Appears at Issue.
-Whenever a respondent generally appears in a domestic relations suit by filing an answer such as "Respondent Appears" or the like, the respondent shall in addition state whether there is any disagreement over child custody and/or parenting time for the non-custodial parent in the case or, alternatively, whether child custody or non-custodial parenting time is not an issue in the case.
-In the event no such statement is made, it will be assumed that custody and/or parenting time is in dispute, and the matter shall be referred to mediation. - (d) Mediation Orientation.
-Whenever mediation is requested as in paragraphs (a) and (b) above or whenever any pleadings indicate that child custody or non-custodial parent parenting time is at issue, the parties shall be ordered to complete a mediation orientation. - (e) Content of Mediation.
-Mediation shall consist of a brief orientation session and a maximum of five (5) hours of sessions involving the parties and the mediator.
+Whenever a respondent generally appears in a domestic relations suit by filing an answer such as "Respondent Appears" or the like, the respondent shall in addition state whether there is any disagreement over child custody or parenting time for the non-custodial parent in the case or, alternatively, whether child custody or non-custodial parenting time is not an issue in the case.
+In the event no such statement is made, it will be assumed that custody or parenting time is in dispute, and the matter shall be referred to mediation. - (d) Mediation Orientation.
+Whenever mediation is requested as in paragraphs (a) and (b) above or whenever any pleadings indicate that child custody or non-custodial parent parenting time is at issue, the parties shall be ordered to complete a mediation orientation.
+Orientation may be done by the mediator at the first mediation session. - (e) Content of Mediation.
+Mediation shall consist of a brief orientation session and a maximum number of hours of sessions involving the parties and the mediator as set by order of the Presiding Judge.
+A maximum of one (1) hour of this time may be allocated to administrative time setting appointments and corresponding with parties and attorneys, and one (1) hour may be charged for time spent drafting the parties' agreement.
 Additional sessions may be provided and paid for at the parties' own expense.
 Any request for the court to approve additional hours beyond the approved amount shall be submitted to the Presiding Judge.
-Request from either the Mediator or parties must contain a statement from the Mediator regarding hours used including any no-show appointments and whether Mediator believes additional hours will produce an agreement.
+Request from either the Mediator or parties must contain a statement from the Mediator regarding hours used including any no- show appointments and whether Mediator believes additional hours will produce an agreement.
 Only the Presiding Judge may approve payment from state provided mediation funds for excess hours.